MrAllenChan/QuizHero/docs/RSD.md

 ## Proposed Solution

-Develop a quiz website that enables instructors to create quizzes and allows students to finish the quizzes online.
+Develop a website that enables instructors to create quizzes and slides from markdown and allows students to finish the quizzes online.

 ## Functional Requirements